danielsaidi/website_danielsaidi/collections/_posts/2018/2018-11-09-simplify-enum-testing-with-case-iterative.md

 }
 ```

-However, this approach would still require you to remember to add every new case
+However, this would still require you to remember to add new cases to the
-to this array.
-It is tedious...and completely unnecessary, since we now have the
+array.
+It's tedious...and completely unnecessary, since we now have the
 brand new `CaseIterable` to help us out.

-## Testing iterable enums
+## Using CaseIterable

 `CaseIterable` is a Swift 4.2 protocol that adds an `allCases` property to enums
 that implement it.
 With it, we can reduce the amount of code we have to write in